 If you use results calculated using DAG_Stat in reports or publications, I would be grateful if you cited the paper describing DAG_Stat.
 (Reprints are available on request below.
 Citing the paper enables readers of your work to resolve any queries they about the statistics used (for instance, with the asymetry of the exact confidence intervals compared to the more commonly used normal approximation).
 Citations also provide evidence to our various funding bodies that our work makes a contribution to research.
 Thanks in advance!

-Up to 2010, nearly seventy papers in a broad range of areas have used DAG_Stat to calculate diagnostic or agreement statistics.
+Up to 2019, over 200 papers in a broad range of areas have used DAG_Stat to calculate diagnostic or agreement statistics.
 Click here for a list of papers published to date.

 It is a pdf of approximately 100K.